 The colloquium will allow students to discuss their research directions in a supportive atmosphere with a panel of distinguished leaders and with their peers.
 Students can expect helpful feedback and fresh perspectives on their research topics and possible career paths, and will have the opportunity to interact closely with expert researchers in their field.
 The colloquium will support community-building by connecting beginning and advanced researchers.

-All research topics suitable for the IEEE SciVis, IEEE InfoVis, and IEEE VAST main programs are also appropriate for the Doctoral Colloquium.
-Lists of these topics of interest are available at:
+All research topics suitable for the IEEE SciVis, IEEE InfoVis, and IEEE VAST main programs as well as associated workshops and symposia are appropriate for the Doctoral Colloquium.

 The colloquium will likely consist of both parallel sessions of student presentations as well as common discussions with the expert panelists.
 A lunch is also planned that will give student participants the opportunity to interact more informally with panelists.